oncomouse/dhsi2018/day01.md

 Run `node day01/class-es5.js` (OR `babel-node day01/class-es5.js`).

 The *main* reason for ES6 classes is because they are slightly simpler to write.
+This is called *syntactical sugar*.
+Most of the new JavaScript is sugar.

 However, as we will talk about later in the course, classes set up inheritance, which is important to React.
 But that's for later.